Eshi44/Code-Quiz/README.md

 # Code-Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This coding assessment is a combination of multiple-choice questions,interactive challenges, and feedback responses.
+This app adapts to multiple screen sizes, presents the user with a timed multiple choice test, and saves the score to local storage.

-## User Story
+## Improvements

 ```
-AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+The user cannot se score unless they open up the applications tab in the chrome developer tools.
+Also, the code needs to be refactored since it is not 'dry'

 ```

 ## Acceptance Criteria